 In my third year, I made it to the National Schools Press Conference.
 Not just that, our team actually won first place in Scriptwriting and Radio Broadcasting.
-That time, I was already editor-in-chief of the publication.
+At that time, I was already the editor-in-chief of the publication.
 It was weird, for the position was usually given to graduating students who needed the points the most.

 It all continued in my fourth year.
 I did not make it to the National Presscon that year, but I was able to also win in other essay writing competitions, both in English and Filipino.

-Because of my victories, it became too easy for me to decide what course to take in college–journalism.
+Because of my victories, it became too easy for me to decide what course to take in college: journalism.
 Some of my teachers weren’t too happy about it, thinking it would be such a waste of talent.
-They thought I should choose anot.
-Others, which could be more financially rewarding, like engineering or accountancy.
+They thought I should choose another program, preferably something more practical like accountancy or engineering.
 I told them I didn’t like to be like everyone else in our batch.
 Plus, writing was my thing.

 At UP Baguio, things seemed fine.
-In fact, a professor encouraged me to write more after reading my first output for the class.
-He praised my essays for their creativity and boldness, and he liked them despite having some grammatical errors.
+In fact, a professor encouraged me to write more after reading my first output in his class.
+He praised my essay for its creativity and boldness, and he liked it despite having some grammatical errors.
+He liked my other submissions, too.
 That year, I also fell in love with literature.
 Finally, able to have a legitimate library experience, I tried to expose myself to more literary classics.

 A few months before the end of the academic year, I made up my mind: instead of pursuing journalism, I’d be a creative writer.
 And so I submitted my application for the Creative Writing program of UP Diliman.
 Apart from grade requirements, there was a writing test as well.
 Fortunately, I passed.
 I transferred the following school year.

 But I did not give up.
-Despite getting a lot of negative comments regarding how awkward some of my sentences were and being reprimanded over grammar slips, I did not give up.
+Despite getting a lot of negative comments regarding how awkward some of my sentences were and being reprimanded over grammatical errors, I did not give up.
 Instead, I pushed myself harder.